bouderbelamedamine/bouderbelamedamine/README.md

 ### 🚀 About Me
 - 🎓 Cloud & DevOps student, building hands-on infrastructure and CI/CD projects
-- 🔧 Currently focused on Docker, Kubernetes, GitHub Actions, Terraform and Helm
+- 🔧 Currently focused on Docker, Kubernetes, OpenStack, GitHub Actions, Terraform and Helm
 - 📌 Based in Tunis, Tunisia
 - 💼 Open to internships and entry-level DevOps/Cloud opportunities